Eric Schmidt: Role in illegal non-recruiting agreements

 While working at Google, Schmidt was involved by early 2005 in activities that later became the subject of the High-Tech Employee Antitrust Litigation case that resulted in a settlement of $415 million paid by Adobe, Apple, Google and Intel to employees.
 In one March, 2007 incident, after receiving a complaint from Steve Jobs of Apple, Schmidt sent an email to Google's HR department saying; "I believe we have a policy of no recruiting from Apple and this is a direct inbound request.
 Can you get this stopped and let me know why this is happening?
 I will need to send a response back to Apple quickly so please let me know as soon as you can.
 Thanks Eric".
-Schmidt's email led to a recruiter for Google being "terminated within the hour" for not having adhered to the illegal scheme.
+Schmidt's email led to a recruiter for Google being "terminated within the hour" for having adhered to the illegal scheme.
 Under Schmidt, there was a "Do Not Call list" of companies Google would avoid recruiting from.
 According to a court filing, another 2005 email exchange shows Google's human resources director asking Schmidt about sharing its no-cold-call agreements with competitors.
 Schmidt responded that he preferred it be shared "verbally[,] since I don't want to create a paper trail over which we can be sued later?"